 Automation Applications In Factories

 Automation allows operations to happen on their own– i.e., instantly and without human intervention.
-Oftentimes, surveillance of procedures such as filling on a weight filling machine can be automated, as well.
-Tracking will often consist of recap stats for key measurements and can even be integrated with automatic suggestion systems.
+Surveillance of procedures such as filling on a weight-filling machine can often be automated.
+Tracking will usually consist of recap stats for key measurements and can even be integrated with automatic suggestion systems.

 Artificial Intelligence In Industrial Automation – Current Applications | Emerj